TritonDataCenter/rfd/rfd/0042/README.md

   a ramdisk.
 * Software attempting to install to `/usr/local` will fail as it is a read-only mount from the live image.

+*sjorge*: The SDC headnode seems to put a special dataset under zones/XXX.
+Perhaps having a zones/gztools dataset with a bootstrap pkgsrc install.
+They can potentianlly be pulled in using imgadm, the infrastructure for this should already be there from the headnode stuff.
+The a boot service can check for the existance of this dataset and do stuff like lofs mounts for shadows, passwd, groups,... it can then also import additional smf manifests.

+The above could offer a cleaner update path and easy removal without leaving behind clutter.

 The official recommendation for users who wish to include additional software into their global zone is to build their own SmartOS images which include the